Release-Candidate/NineWaves/docs/contributing.md

 There are 4 projects in NineWaves:

-- `Fabulous-TEMPLATEDate` - the F# library and NuGet package that does the actual calculations, see [NUget Package](./nuget_package.md) for usage information.
+- `NineWaves` - the F# library and NuGet package that does the actual calculations, see [NuGet Package](./nuget_package.md) for usage information.
-- `Fabulous-TEMPLATE` - the Fabulous-TEMPLATE smartphone app, the platform independent part of the smartphone app.
+- `App` - the NineWaves smartphone app, the platform independent part of the smartphone app.
-- `Fabulous-TEMPLATE.iOS` - the iOS specific part of the smartphone app.
+- `IOS` - the iOS specific part of the smartphone app.
-- `Fabulous-TEMPLATE.Android` - the Android specific part of the app.
+- `Android` - the Android specific part of the app.

 #### Test Source

-The project `TestFabulous-TEMPLATE` in the directory `tests/TestFabulous-TEMPLATE`: tests the NuGet package library, the project `Fabulous-TEMPLATEDate`.
+The project `TestNineWaves` in the directory `tests/TestNineWaves`: tests the NuGet package library, the project `NineWaves`.
 Files:

 - `TestMain.fs` - Expecto's main entry point when called as an executable and not by using `dotnet test`.
 - `Generics.fs` - generic functions used by the actual test functions.
-- `TestFabulous-TEMPLATENumber.fs` - tests the module `Fabulous-TEMPLATENumber`
-- `TestFabulous-TEMPLATEGlyph.fs` - tests the module `NineWavesGlyph`
-- `TestFabulous-TEMPLATEDate.fs` - tests the module `Fabulous-TEMPLATEDate`

 ### Build Targets